akkyrox/docxtor/README.md

 Ruby docx generator.
 **Docxtor** is built to work with Ruby 1.8 as well as 1.9

+## Changed Features

+- Dependency of this gem is changed from rubyzip, "0.9.9" to rubyzip, "1.1.7"

 ## Features

 - Paragraphs and headings markup.